-The JU or the Commission will formally notify the draft audit report to the coordinator or beneficiary concerned, which has 30 days to formally notify observations ('contradictory audit procedure').
+The JU or the Commission will formally notify the draft audit report to the beneficiary, which has 30 days to formally notify observations ('contradictory audit procedure').
 This period may be extended by the JU or the Commission in justified cases.

-The 'final audit report' will take into account observations by the coordinator or beneficiary concerned.
+The 'final audit report' will take into account observations by the beneficiary.
 The report will be formally notified to it.